 Belarus in the intervention in Ukraine:

-Militarily, it seems that the operation of the Russian Federation in Ukraine was done through three sides.
-The first one was carried out from the Eastern part of Ukraine, the second one from the South (Crimea) and the third from the North, meaning that it was carried out from Belarus.
+Militarily, the operation of the Russian Federation in Ukraine was done through three sides.
+The first one was carried out from the Eastern part of Ukraine (in the direction of Sumy and Kharkov), the second one from the South (Crimea) and the third from Belarus.
 The Belarussian president ordered its army to integrate and cooperate with the Russian army in the intervention, but his army was not involved in entering the Ukrainian territory (The Moscow Times-2022).
-This shows that Belarus supports its ally but does not want to be fully involved in the conflict.

 A number of ballistic missiles were launched from Belarus and hit various targets inside the Ukrainian territory.
 In addition, a series of military vehicles entered Ukraine through Belarus.
 Forces entering from there captured Chernobyl, including the power plant, and went in the direction of Kiev.